-- (a) to provide the service or carry out the business specified in the license; - (b) to comply with all applicable laws and the conditions for issuance of the license: - (c) to provide the licensing authority with information with respect to any change in its directorship or shareholding in accordance with section 16; - (d) to pay such fees as may be prescribed; and - (e) to maintain, and where required, submit to the licensing authority such information as may be necessary for the continued licensing of the licence holder - (2) A licencing authority shall, unless the circumstances or facts relating to the application vary and the licensing authority considers it proper, impose the same conditions for the issuance of the same type of licence. - 19.
-(1) Subject to the provisions of this Act and licensing legislation enacted by a county, a licensing authority may vary a condition attached to a licence.
+- (a) to provide the service or carry out the business specified in the licence; - (b) to comply with all applicable laws and the conditions for issuance of the licence; - (c) to provide the licensing authority with information with respect to any change in its directorship or shareholding in accordance with section 22; - (d) to pay such fees as may be prescribed; and - (e) to maintain, and where required, submit to the licensing authority such information as may be necessary for the continued licensing of the licence holder. - (2) A licensing authority shall, unless the circumstances or facts relating to the application vary and the licensing authority considers it proper, impose the same conditions for the issuance of the same type of licence. - 19.
+(1) Subject to the provisions of this Act and licensing legislation enacted by the relevant county government, a licensing authority may vary a condition attached to a licence.